-The Notes contain an embedded conversion feature which was in-the-money on the issuance date.
+The Notes contain an embedded conversion feature that was in-the-money on both issuance dates.
 Based on an effective fixed conversion rate of 25,000 shares for every \$1,000 of principal and accrued interest due under the Notes, the total conversion benefit at issuance exceeded the loan proceeds.
-Therefore, a full debt discount was recorded in an amount equal to the face value of the Notes on the issuance date and the Company began amortizing the resultant debt discount over the 10-year term of the Notes.
-During the three months ended March 31, 2012, accrued interest of approximately \$24,000 was paid-in-kind and rolled into the Note principal balance, which resulted in an additional debt discount of approximately \$24,000.
-For the three months ended March 31, 2012, interest expense relating to the stated rate was approximately \$24,000, and interest expense relating to the amortization of the debt discount was approximately \$40,000.
+Therefore, a full debt discount was recorded in an amount equal to the face value of the Notes on the issuance dates, and the Company began amortizing the resultant debt discount over the respective 10-year or remaining term of the Notes.
+During the three and six months ended June 30, 2012, accrued interest of approximately \$24,000 and \$48,000 was paid-in-kind and rolled into the principal balance of the Notes, which resulted in an additional full debt discount for the respective periods.
+For the three and six months ended June 30, 2012, interest expense relating to the stated rate of the Notes was approximately \$51,000 and \$75,000, respectively.
+Interest expense relating to the amortization of debt discount for the three and six months ended June 30, 2012 was approximately \$96,000 and \$136,000, respectively.

-As of March 31, 2012, the carrying value of the Notes was approximately \$143,000, which is comprised of the \$1,597,000 principal amount of the Note outstanding, less debt discount of \$1,454,000.
-Accrued interest on the principal balance was \$24,000 at March 31, 2012.
+As of June 30, 2012, the carrying value of the Notes was approximately \$239,000, which is comprised of the \$4,621,000 principal amount of the Notes outstanding, less debt discount of \$4,381,000.
+Accrued interest on the principal balance was \$51,000 at June 30, 2012.